mbuxmann/severegamingza/README.md

 # SeveregamingZA Website

-I have huge passion for eSports, especially for DOTA 2 and thought it would be a great way and oppurtinity to learn Django and Python by creating a website for Severe Gaming, a multi gaming organization that I manage and used to play for.
+I have huge passion for eSports, especially for DOTA 2 and thought it would be a great way and oppurtinity to learn Django and Python by creating a website for Severe Gaming, a multi gaming organization that I used to manage and played for.

 Going into this project I only really knew HTML and CSS, however after a few coding tutorials on YouTube I learned the basics of Django and BootStrap in no time.
 Since this was my first time creating a website and designing one I had no idea how I wanted it to look like until one of our previous Counter-Strike players made our awesome banner.
 After seeing it and browsing codepen and different websites to draw inspiration from I had a solid idea and vision of how I wanted it to look like.